VOOV Dividend: Yield, Schedule, and What to Expect

 • Approximate yield: approximately 1.7% (early 2026).

 If income is your goal, compare VOOV against dividend-focused funds.
-See the best dividend ETFs roundup, or analyze how VOOV's income fits your real portfolio in Walnut.
+See the best dividend ETFs roundup and best ETFs for monthly income, or analyze how VOOV's income fits your real portfolio in Walnut.

 The bottom line on the VOOV dividend